Irvingao/paddle-inference-deploy-Lib/README.md

 ![support os](https://img.shields.io/badge/os-linux%2C%20win%2C%20mac-yellow.svg)

 # **paddle-inference-deploy-Lib**
-🔥 Best Deployment Tools for [paddleDetection](https://github.com/PaddlePaddle/PaddleDetection) and [paddleSeg](https://github.com/PaddlePaddle/PaddleSeg) by paddle inference.
+🔥 Best Deployment Tools for [paddleDetection](https://github.com/PaddlePaddle/PaddleDetection) and [paddleSeg](https://github.com/PaddlePaddle/PaddleSeg).

 This repository is a **universal deployment paradigm** of paddleDetection and paddleSeg.
 All the models export by these two Toolkits were compatible in `paddle-inference-deploy-Lib`.